StoneCypher/canvolver/README.md

 canvolver
 =========

-Man I was bored, so I created a low quality canvas polygon evolver.
+Man I was bored, a long time ago, so I created a low quality canvas polygon evolver.
 It does fairly dumb and neat crap like this:

 ![](/screens/MorganFreeman.png)